-April 5 is designated as Gold Star Spouses day and will be on Sunday, April 5, 2020.
+Gold Star Spouses day will be observed on Sunday, April 5, 2020.

 As with many things in American culture, it can take time for our institutions to catch up with society, which is why over time the word “wives” in the name of the remembrance has been replaced by the word “spouses” many use the terms Gold Star Wives Day and Gold Star Spouses Day interchangeably.

 This recognition of the sacrifices made by military spouses is all at once a memorial for the fallen, a remembrance day for the survivors, and an appreciation for those who are sometimes in danger of being overlooked for their support and service to the country.

 What Is The Gold Star?

 The U.S. Army official site explains that the Gold Star is a tradition that begin during World War One; service flags were flown by military families during this time, with blue stars for every family member serving in uniform.

 “If that loved one died,” Army.mil reports, “the blue star was replaced by a gold star.
 This allowed members of the community to know the price that the family had paid in the cause of freedom.”
 Later, the tradition evolved to include the wearing of a Gold Star lapel button, awarded by the military to surviving family members.

 In 1947 Congress approved the design of the official Gold Star Lapel Button, allowing it to formally recognize service members who lost their lives in combat.
 The official Gold Star pin has a gold star on a purple background.

 The Gold Star lapel button for next-of-kin was created in 1973 to “symbolize active duty service members who lost their lives in non-combat operations” according to Navy.mil.
 The design of the next-of-kin Gold Star button is slightly different with a gold star with laurel leaves against a gold background.